barthap/ProductManagerDemo/README.md

 //const Api = new FirestoreProductsApi();
 ```

-comment out the first line, and uncomment the second one.
+uncomment the first line, and comment out the second one, as shown above.

 ## Used libraries and frameworks